ibrahim-mintal/jenkins-pipeline-web-apache/README.md

 ## Customization

-### Changing the Website
+### Changing the Portfolio Website

-To modify the website content:
+To modify the portfolio content:
-1. Edit files in the `website/` directory
+1. Edit files in the `portfolio/` directory
-2. The main page is `website/index.html`
+2. The main page is `portfolio/Manus_Portfolio.html`
-3. Styles can be modified in `website/sass/` or `website/css/`
+3. Styles can be modified in `portfolio/enhanced_style.css`
-4. JavaScript functionality is in `website/js/`
+4. Replace `portfolio/profile.png` with your own profile image

+**Important Note**: Apache HTTP server serves `index.html` as the default page.
+To make your portfolio the default page, rename `Manus_Portfolio.html` to `index.html` or configure Apache to use a different default document.

 ### Modifying Docker Configuration